IBM/aihwkit/docs/source/developer_install.rst

 """""""""""""""

 If your system contains GPU, then you want to install CUDA-enabled pytorch.
-The minimum required version of Torch/Pytorch is specified in the ``requirements.txt`` file.
+The minimum required version of Torch/Pytorch is specified in the ``pyproject.toml`` file.
 You also need to consider the installed version of the CUDA driver in the installation of pytorch.
 Please refer to `pytorch.org <https://pytorch.org/>`_ for the command to install pytorch.
 For example:

     - GPU::